masterneko/caelwithcats/readme.md

 # About me

 I am a computer hobbyist.
-I enjoy programming and love cat, Ack.
+I enjoy programming and love my cat, Ack.

 ### What do I program in?